Advisory Boards

 - Does every participant have the relevant expertise to contribute meaningfully to the purpose and expected output of the meeting?

-- Is the number of participants limited so as to allow active participation by all?
+- Is the number of participants limited to allow active participation by all?

 - Does the agenda allow adequate time for discussion?